flinty-custom0z/realty-website/notes/workbench.md

 ### NOW

 - add contact form (on main page & in each listing page)
-  - First Mail ()
-  - Then Chat
+  - Chat
   - Whatsapp

 - Add площадь

 - Add selection for districts in editing page from already existing

-- Add map and an option to show listings on the map
+- [!]
+Add map and an option to show listings on the map

+- Fix layout when not small enough for mobile

 ### Next